Generic Name: tenofovir disoproxil fumarate + emtricitabine

 Truvada may lead to new or worsening kidney problems, including kidney failure.
 Your healthcare provider may do blood tests to check your kidney function before and during treatment.
 If you develop kidney problems, your healthcare provider may need to make changes to your regimen.

 Truvada may lead to bone problems, including bones getting thin, which may lead to fractures.
 Your healthcare provider may do tests to check your bones.

 If you also have hepatitis B virus (HBV) and take Truvada, your hepatitis may become worse if you stop taking it.
 Do not do so without first talking to your healthcare provider.

-Before taking this medication, tell your doctor if you have kidney disease or liver disease (including hepatitis B).
+Before taking this medication, tell your doctor if you have kidney disease or liver disease (including hepatitis B or C).
 In addition, tell your doctor if you are pregnant or planning to become pregnant; if you are breast feeding, and all your medical conditions, including all prescription and over-the-counter medications and supplements you are taking.

 Co-Pay Program Info: https://www.poz.com/basics/hiv-basics/drug-assistance-programs